Who Owns Caribbean Data? The Data Sovereignty Battle Every Organisation Must Win Before 2027

 The 2027 Deadline Is Real

-The title of this article refers to a 2027 deadline.
-This is not rhetorical.
-Several converging pressures will make data governance failures significantly more costly after 2027 than they are today.
+The 2027 deadline in the title is not rhetorical.
+Several converging pressures will make data governance failures far more costly after 2027 than they are today.

-The EU AI Act's enforcement regime will be fully operational, with penalties of up to 3 percent of global annual turnover for deployer violations and 6 percent for provider violations.
-Any Caribbean organisation with EU exposure that has not completed its high-risk AI system compliance work will be at risk of enforcement action from 2027 onwards.
+The EU AI Act's enforcement regime will be fully operational, with penalties of up to 35 million euros or 7 percent of global annual turnover for prohibited practices, and up to 15 million euros or 3 percent for breaches of the high-risk AI system obligations.
+Any Caribbean organisation with EU exposure that has not completed its high-risk AI system compliance work will be at risk of enforcement action as those obligations phase in.

 The CARICOM data governance framework, if it follows the projected timeline, should produce a ratified regional agreement or model legislation by late 2027 or 2028.
 Organisations that have built their data governance foundations will face a manageable compliance transition.
 Those starting from scratch will face simultaneous pressure from the regional framework, the EU AI Act, and their own national regulators.